-- OGR sub-recipient grant conditions to be signed and dated. - The submission of satisfactory and timely progress reports and quarterly financial reports. - The identification of a project director and their contact information, roles and responsibilities as they relate to the project. - A description of the steering committee and a member list. - Cooperation during OGR monitoring endeavors, including site visits, desk reviews, attendance at technical assistance meetings. - Cooperation during the implementation of the individual risk assessment tool. - All costs paid with grant funds must be direct and specific to the implementation of the Shannon CSI-funded project (see Table 1, p.10).
+- OGR sub-recipient grant conditions to be signed and dated. - The submission of satisfactory and timely progress reports and quarterly financial reports. - The identification of a project director, their contact information, roles and responsibilities as they relate to the project. - A description of the steering committee and a member list. - Cooperation during OGR monitoring endeavors, including site visits, desk reviews, attendance at technical assistance meetings. - Cooperation during the implementation of the individual risk assessment tool. - All costs paid with grant funds are direct and specific to the implementation of the Shannon CSI-funded project (see Table 1, p.
+8).

-&lt;sup>4 State Police may be part of your multi-disciplinary team; however, they cannot be awarded funds from the Shannon CSI.
+&lt;sup>3 State Police may be part of a multi-disciplinary team; however, they are not eligible to receive Shannon CSI funding.

-• Funds for projects and services provided through this grant must supplement, not supplant, other state or local funding sources.
+• Assurance that funds for projects and services provided through this grant supplement, not supplant, other state or local funding sources.
 Supplanting of funds is strictly prohibited.